hummat/hummat.github.io/_drafts/curvature_repo.md

 ---
 layout: post
 title: Laplace Approximation for Bayesian Deep Learning
 abstract: Making a deep neural network Bayesian is a difficult task.
 For my Masters' thesis I've been using Laplace Approximation to achieve this and developed a plug & play PyTorch implementation I would like to showcase in this post.
-Let's dive in!
+This is the final part of my informal 3 part mini-series on probabilistic machine learning, part 1 and 2 being "Looking for Lucy" and "A sense of uncertainty".
 category: repository
 tags: [laplace approximation, Bayesian inference, deep learning]
 gradient: true
 github: https://hummat.github.io/curvature
 mathjax: true
-time: 0
+time: 12
-words: 869
+words: 3150
 ---

 This article, like every other in the category _repository_, showcases the theory behind and usage of some code I’ve written and made public on GitHub.
 Still, this post is somewhat special, because the topic is what I’ve been working on during my [Masters’ thesis](https://elib.dlr.de/131938/1/Humt_thesis.pdf), so expect an especially detailed (and long) explanation.